peter88213/nvhelp-en/docs/_sources/nv_aeon2/index.rst.txt

 -  If an Aeon event title occurs more than once, the converter aborts with an error message.
--  If a noveltree section title occurs more than once, the converter aborts with an error message.
+-  If a novelibre section title occurs more than once, the converter aborts with an error message.
 -  Event date/time and event span are updated, if the start year is 1 or above.
--  Updated event span is specified in days/hours/minutes as in noveltree.
+-  Updated event span is specified in days/hours/minutes as in novelibre.
 -  Non-empty event description and event tags are updated.
 -  Event properties “Description” and “Notes” are created, if missing.
 -  Events created or updated from “Normal” sections are assigned to the *Narrative* arc.
--  “Narrative” events are removed if the associated section is deleted in noveltree.
+-  “Narrative” events are removed if the associated section is deleted in novelibre.
 -  Entity types “Arc”, “Character”, “Location”, and “Item” are created, if missing.
 -  A “Narrative” arc is created, if missing.